 If you are traveling to Kenya or Rwanda, note that plastic bags are illegal and subject to significant fines.

 Required Travel Paperwork

 - Passport with at least 4 blank pages – add a scanned copy of the passport to another bag and email a copy to yourself

-- Yellow Fever inoculation certificate – scanned and emailed as well
+- Yellow Fever vaccination and other inoculation certificates if needed – scanned and emailed as well

 - Tickets & travel vouchers